-My tender, juicy boneless prime rib roast is the perfect showstopping main course that your family and friends will rave about!
-This boneless prime rib is never tough, always delivers a TON of incredible flavor, and it's so easy to make!
+This boneless prime rib roast is tender, juicy, and the perfect showstopping main course that your family and friends will rave about!
+It is never tough, always delivers a TON of incredible flavor, and it's so easy to make!
+Prepare this roast for an unforgettable dinner!

 Craving an amazing prime rib recipe for the holidays?
 My boneless prime rib is absolutely perfect!
 This prime rib recipe is succulent, flavorful, and melt-in-your-mouth tender!